MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 [![Screenshot of SwipeView content, on iOS and Android](swipeview-images/swipeview-content.png "SwipeView content")](swipeview-images/swipeview-content-large.png#lightbox "SwipeView content")

-The swipe context items are used to **Favorite** and **Delete** the `SwipeView` content, and are revealed when the control is swiped from the left side.
+The swipe items are used to perform actions on the `SwipeView` content, and are revealed when the control is swiped from the left side:

 [![Screenshot of SwipeView swipe items, on iOS and Android](swipeview-images/swipeview-swipeitems.png "SwipeView swipe items")](swipeview-images/swipeview-swipeitems-large.png#lightbox "SwipeView swipe items")

-By default, a swipe context action is executed when it is tapped by the user.
+By default, a swipe item is executed when it is tapped by the user.
 However, this behavior can be changed.
 For more information, see [Swipe mode](#swipe-mode).

-By default, once a swipe context action has been executed the context actions are hidden and the `SwipeView` content is re-displayed.
+Once a swipe item has been executed the swipe items are hidden and the `SwipeView` content is re-displayed.
 However, this behavior can be changed.
 For more information, see [Swipe behavior](#swipe-behavior).

 > [!NOTE]
 > Swipe content and swipe items can be placed inline, or defined as resources.